brambleshadow4/tsssf-online/views/info/resources.md

 ### Assets from Children of Kefentse ###

-Since Horrible People closed up shop, Children of Kefentse has released newer versions of the official cards with more consistet text and other errors corrected.
+Since Horrible People closed up shop, Children of Kefentse has released newer versions of the official cards with more consistent text and other errors corrected.

 Core Deck 1.1.6: <https://github.com/secretshipfic/Core-Deck>
 Extra Credit 1.0.2:  <https://github.com/secretshipfic/ExtraCredit>